-It’s Day 28 of INSANITY MAX:30, and you couldn’t be more excited.
+It’s Day 98 of Morning Meltdown 100 and you couldn’t be more excited.
 You feel amazing, you look amazing, and you’re starting to think, “What’s next?!”

 And if you follow the tips below, you can create your own unique hybrid workout schedule without jeopardizing those goals.
 Indeed, you can potentially reach a whole new level of fitness.
 Ready to get started?
 Read on.